 The KARMEN experiment was performed at the neutron spallation facility ISIS of the Rutherford Appleton Laboratory.
-The KARMEN 2 detector was a segmented liquid scintillation calorimeter with total volume of 65 m located at a mean distance of 17.7 m from the ISIS target.
-KARMEN found a number of events consistent with the total background expectation, showing no signal for $\bar{\nu}{\mu} \rightarrow \bar{\nu}{e}$ oscillations [128].
+The KARMEN 2 detector was a segmented liquid scintillation calorimeter with a total volume of 65 m3 located at a mean distance of 17.7 m from the ISIS target.
+KARMEN found a number of events consistent with the total background expectation, showing no signal for $\bar{\nu}{\mu} \rightarrow \bar{\nu}{e}$ oscillations [124].
 The resulting limits exclude large regions of the parameter area favored by LSND.

-The MiniBooNE experiment at Fermilab used a conventional neutrino beam to search for $\nu_e$ and $\bar{\nu}e$ appearance in the same parameter region as LSND.
-The booster neutrino beamline (BNB) with a single magnetic horn uses a 8 GeV proton beam from the Fermilab booster to produce a neutrino (antineutrino) beam with energy spectrum peak of 600 (400) MeV.
+The MiniBooNE experiment at Fermilab used a conventional neutrino beam to search for ν_e and $\bar{\nu}e$ appearance in the same parameter region as LSND.
+The booster neutrino beamline (BNB) with a single magnetic horn uses an 8 GeV proton beam from the Fermilab booster to produce a neutrino (antineutrino) beam with an energy spectrum peak of 600 (400) MeV.
 The MiniBooNE detector consists of a 12.2 m diameter sphere filled with 818 t of mineral and oil located 541 m from the target.
-MiniBooNE reported $\nu_e$ and $\bar{\nu}e$ event excess in both neutrino and antineutrino running modes.
-In total, 460.5 $\pm$ 99.0 excess events are observed over the expected backgrounds, corresponding to $4.7\sigma$ significance [129].
+MiniBooNE reported ν_e and $\bar{\nu}e$ event excess in both neutrino and antineutrino running modes.
+In total, $638.0 \pm 52.1 \pm 122.2$ excess events are observed over the expected backgrounds, corresponding to 4.8σ significance [125].

 Both LSND and MiniBooNE are single detector experiments.
-The reported excess will be further investigated with the multi-detector short-baseline neutrino (SBN) program at Fermilab BNB [130].
+The short-baseline neutrino (SBN) program at Fermilab BNB [126] is further investigating the reported excess with a multidetector configuration.
 The SBN program comprises three liquid argon time projection chambers at different baselines in the same neutrino beamline.
-The 112 t Short-Baseline Near Detector will be located at 110 m from the target.
-The 85 t MicroBooNE detector has been operated at 470 m from the target.
-The ICARUS detector has been transported from Europe after refurbishment at CERN and is located at a baseline of 600 m.
+The 85 t MicroBooNE detector was operated at 470 m from the target.
+The 112 t Short-Baseline Near Detector is located at 110 m from the target.
+The ICARUS detector was transported from Europe after refurbishment at CERN and is located at a baseline of 600 m as the SBN Far Detector.
+As of the writing of this review, MicroBooNE is the only experiment that has presented results from SBN, observing no excess of ν_e events [127] and no evidence of light sterile neutrino oscillations [128].

-JSNS experiment at J-PARC will search for neutrino oscillations with $\Delta m^2 \sim 1 \text{ eV}^2$ [131].
-1MW proton beam from the 3 GeV Rapid Cycling Synchrotron of J-PARC will produce neutrinos from muon decay at rest.
-With a detector filled with gadolinium loaded liquid scintillator of 17 t fiducial mass at 24 m from the target, JSNS is aiming to provide a direct test of the LSND anomaly.
+JSNS2 experiment at J-PARC has started the search for neutrino oscillations with $\Delta m^2 \sim 1 \text{ eV}^2$ [129].
+1MW proton beam from the 3 GeV Rapid Cycling Synchrotron of J-PARC produces neutrinos from muon decay at rest.
+With a detector filled with a gadolinium-loaded liquid scintillator of 17 t fiducial mass at 24 m from the target, JSNS2 is aiming to provide a direct test of the LSND anomaly.
+The second phase with an additional second detector at 48 m is under preparation.